Diósgyőri Stadion: Opening

 On 5 May 2018, the stadium was opened officially.
 The first official match was played between Diósgyőr and Mezkőkövesd in the 2017–18 Nemzeti Bajnokság I season.
 The match ended with a 1–0 win for the Borsod-rival Mezőkövesd in front of 12,753 spectators.
 The first goal was scored by Dražić in the 88th minute of the game.

 On 19 May 2018, Diósgyőr celebrated their first victory in their new stadium when they beat Paksi FC in the 30th round of the 2017–18 Nemzeti Bajnokság I season.
 However, the only goal of the match was scored by a Paks-player as an own goal by Bartha in the 26th minute.
 Only 4036 spectators saw the second live match in their new stadium.

 On 29 May 2018, it was announced that the price of the ticket against Videoton FC, already champions, on the 33 match day would be 150 HUF.
 The last match of the 2017–18 Nemzeti Bajnokság I season was decisive for the club since they were in relegation position.
-Diósgyőr beat Videoton 2-1 and were not relegated in front of 10,143 spectators on 2 June 2018.
+Diósgyőr beat Videoton 2-1 (and hence were not relegated) in front of 10,143 spectators on 2 June 2018.

+Since 2018

+In 2023 Diósgyőr were promoted the Nemzeti Bajnokság I, after winning the 2022–23 Nemzeti Bajnokság II.
+Consequently, an increase in the number of attendance was projected.

+On 22 October 2023, more than 12,000 spectators watched the match between Diósgyőr and Ferencvárosi TC in the 2023–24 Nemzeti Bajnokság I. In an interview with Nemzeti Sport, Dénes Dibusz, the goalkeeper of Ferencváros and the Hungarian national team, said that it is not surprising that there would be a lot of spectators because if Diósgyőr plays well, many supporters watch their matches live.